schr-dinger/ProjectRPG/README.md

 Making a Aggro system like wow made a small actor to damage the monsters and monster controller has a map to track aggro

+12.AggroTest2

+Making a Aggro system like wow ( based on damage * class multiplier) Monster Behavior Tree's BlackBoard's target is based on Aggro table

+13,14.
+SkillTest1, SkillTest2

+Making variation of Skill and building a system with a manager Had alot of discussiong about How to build the skill system.
+Objectifying, Moduleing, Independency, alot was on the table

+We decided to go for more Module Focused system.

+15. Reboot

+After alot of discussion, we decided to drop multiplayer, and make the game SinglePlayer Game I was highly against it, spent alot of time building a listen server and making a multiplayer system but this was a team project.
+All the RPC s have been removed and changed major parts of controller.

+16. Boss Skill Test

+Making a Behavior Tree for the boss and it's skills.
+It was based on the skill system we built

+19. Finished Without Network

+After we were done, I tried to turn it back to multiplayer but decided to leave the project as is for it is not mine alone.
+Hope next time we can build a multiplayer game with confidence